daveherrald/SA-rsearch/README.md

 **Beware that this app stores Splunk usernames and passwords in plain text in a configuration file in the filesystem of the Splunk search head.** This is generally considered a bad practice.
 If this violates your policies, standards, or compliance mandates, you should not install this app.

-*No guarantees are made about the efficacy of this code.
+*No guarantees are made about the efficacy of this app.
 Use at your own risk.*

 ## Installation